 Please note that the website might not function correctly using an outdated browser.
 We recommend updating your browser or using another one.

-The Group companies' Boards of Directors decide on one-year company-specific short-term incentive programs separately each year and on cash payouts from the programs in the following year.
-The Group Executive Committee members participate in one-year company-specific short-term incentive programs, where the payout is triggered by the operative result of each division and the outcome is determined on the basis of the Sampo Group result, individual performance, and where applicable, the business area result.
+The Sampo Group companies' Boards of Directors decide on one-year company-specific short-term incentive programs separately each year and on cash payouts from the programs in the following year.
+The Group Executive Committee members participate in one-year company-specific short-term incentive programs, where the payout is triggered by the operative result of each division and the outcome is determined on the basis of the Sampo Group result, individual performance, and where applicable, the business area or division result.
 The maximum amount that can be paid to the Group Executive Committee members from the programs corresponds to nine months' fixed salary.
-Part of the payout shall be deferred for at least three years as required in the regulatory framework applicable to each Group company.
+Part of the payout shall be deferred for at least three years as required in the regulatory framework applicable to each Sampo Group company.

 The Board of Directors decides on multiannual long-term incentive schemes and on cash payouts from the schemes.
-The Group Executive Committee members participate in the long-term incentive schemes 2011:1/2 and/or 2014:1 for Sampo Group's key employees, where the outcome is determined on the basis of Sampo's share price development over a period of three to five years starting from the issue of the scheme.
+The Group Executive Committee members participate in the long-term incentive schemes 2017:1 and 2020:1 for Sampo Group's key employees, where the outcome is determined on the basis of Sampo's share price development over a period of three to five years starting from the issue of the schemes.
 The payout is divided into three annual instalments of 30 per cent, 35 per cent, and 35 per cent respectively.
-The Group Executive Committee members have been allocated 30,000 incentive units in the 2011:1/2 scheme (of which 65 per cent has vested) and 1,320,000 incentive units in the 2014:1 scheme.
-The value of one incentive unit is calculated as the difference between the trade-weighted average price of the Sampo A share at the time of payment and the dividend-adjusted starting price.
-In addition to the share price development, the calculation of the value of one incentive unit takes into account the performance of the insurance margin of If P&C and the return on capital at risk as further specified in the terms of the respective incentive scheme.
-Both schemes contain a cap for maximum payout.
-At payout, the Group Executive Committee members are entitled to supplementary pension schemes, of which part are of a defined benefit type and part of a defined contribution type.
+The Group Executive Committee members have been allocated 889,000 incentive units in the 2017:1 scheme and 1,280,000 units in the 2020:1 scheme.

+In addition to the statutory pension schemes in the country of residence, the Group Executive Committee members are entitled to supplementary pension schemes, of which part are of a defined benefit type and part of a defined contribution type.
 The Finnish Group Executive Committee members are entitled to a lifetime defined benefit pension from the age of 60.
 The pension benefit is 60 per cent of the pensionable salary.
 The pensionable salary includes fixed salary, fringe benefits, holiday pay and short-term incentives and is calculated as an average of two out of the four last full years, where the best and the worst year are left out.
 The start of the pension can be postponed until the age of 68.

-The notice period for terminating the employment contracts of the Group Executive Committee members is either three or six months if the notice of termination is given by the employee.
+The notice period for terminating the employment or service contracts of the Group Executive Committee members is either three or six months if the notice of termination is given by the member.
 If the notice of termination is given by the employer, the notice period is either six or twelve months.
 The Group Executive Committee members are entitled to receive salary during the notice period.